apacheignite/documentation/basic-concepts/ignite-life-cycle.md

   ]
 }
 [/block]
-or by passing a configuration file:
+You can also start an Ignite node by passing a configuration file:
 [block:code]
 {
   "codes": [